vedang/clj_fdb/README.md

     - get-range
     - clear-range

 FDB only stores data as bytes.
 When using this library, you are expected to pass in data (both keys as well as values) as either:
 - Byte Arrays
 - Strings (converted to byte-arrays internally with a UTF-8 encoding)
 - FDB data-structures (Tuples, Subspaces, DirectoryLayers, converted to byte-arrays internally using functions provided by FDB)

+The library transparently converts Tuples, Subspaces and DirectoryLayers into byte-arrays (and back) so my recommendation is that you always use these for keys in FDB, and where possible use Tuples to wrap the values you want to store in FDB.
+If you build your keys and values using Clojure's `vector` function, your data will be handled automatically.
+Note that if you use non-Tuple data as values, the library will return the byte-array as-is to you.
+You need to either pass in a `:valfn` to convert the byte-array to data or you need to handle the conversion yourself.
+Refer to the examples below.

 The idea is to write a really thin "clojure-y" wrapper on top of the Java API.
 The `core.clj` file provides wrapped functions that make